IHTSDO/MLDS/src/main/documentation/Data-management.md

 Liquibase runs every time the application starts, doing nothing of there are no new entries defined.

 ## Hibernate
 The application accesses the database via the Hiberate JPA provider.
 The provider uses the standard Spring Boot configuration, using a persistence unit named "default".
-We use the [Jadira Usertypes](http://jadira.sourceforge.net/usertype-userguide.html) to map fields defined with [Joda Time](http://www.joda.org/joda-time/) types.
+We use the [Jadira Usertypes](http://jadira.sourceforge.net/usertype-userguide.html) to map fields defined with [Java Native Time Module](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) types.
 This is turned on in [persistence.xml](../resources/META-INF/persistence.xml).

 ## Key tables
 The system has a few important roots: